Intense (composition)

 "Intense" is a composition by Dutch DJ and record producer Armin van Buuren featuring Israeli-American violinist Miri Ben-Ari.
-The track was released only in the Netherlands by Armada Music as a digital download on 22 November 2013 as the fourth single from van Buuren's fifth studio album Intense.
+The track was released only in the Netherlands by Armada Music as a digital download on 22 November 2013 as the fourth single from van Buuren's fifth studio album Intense (2013).
+The song was written by produced by van Buuren, Ben-Ari and Benno de Goeji.

 Introducing the album, the track combines van Buuren's trance music with Ben-Ari's violin sound.
 It was chosen as "tune of year 2013" by the listeners of Armin van Buuren's radio A State of Trance.